21 Aug How to find and use a Career Mentor

 One of my big tips for anyone looking to get a bit of an edge in their career planning is to get a Professional Mentor.
-It usually comes up at my workshops and the number 1 question I get is:
+The number 1 question I get is:

 How do you find a Mentor?